System Preparation for Manufacturing Implementation: General Information

 For more information about item classes, see Item Classes for Stock Items: General Information.

-Then on the Stock Items (IN202500) form, you create stock items; this process unfolds somewhat differently depending on whether the item is manufactured or purchased.
+Then on the Stock Items (IN202500) form, you create stock items; this process differs depending on whether the item is manufactured or purchased.
 For items being manufactured, you perform the following general steps:

 1. You select an item class that was created for items being manufactured.

-3. If the Inventory Replenishment feature is disabled, in the Planning Settings section of the Manufacturing tab, you make sure that the Manufacturing replenishment source is specified, and you add the value in the Safety Stock box.
+• If the feature is disabled, in the Inventory Planning Settings section of the Inventory Planning tab, you make sure that the Manufacturing replenishment source is specified, and you add the value in the Safety Stock box.

 For items being purchased, you perform the following general steps: